gatsbyjs/gatsby/text/0001-github-issue-labels.md

 # Drawbacks

-The time to implement is fairly short, but we may discover that the proposed labels don't cover all categories of issue.
+The time to implement is fairly short, but we may discover that the proposed labels don't cover all categories of issues.

 Maybe this system turns out not to be useful?
 If that happens we can stop labelling issues and be in the same situation as now.